hiulit/RetroPie-Limit-Last-Played-Games/README.md

 * `--help`: Print the help message and exit.
 * `--install`: Install the script in EmulationStation's RetroPie menu.
-* `--uninstall`: Uninstall the script in EmulationStation's RetroPie menu.
+* `--uninstall`: Uninstall the script from EmulationStation's RetroPie menu.
 * `--nth`: Set number of 'last played' games to limit per system (10 by default).
 * `--systems`: Show dialog to select systems to limit.
 * `--gui`: Start the GUI.